mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Some kinds of centralization are easy to manage in standards efforts.
 For example, a protocol that exhibited obvious proprietary centralization would be an unlikely candidate for standardization.
 There is a growing body of knowledge and experience in managing the risks of beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
 As discussed above, encryption can be used to manage selected instances of inherited centralization by enforcing layer boundaries.
 These responses are examples of appropriate ways for Internet standards to manage centralization.

-However, mitigating consolidation and platform centralization (arguably, the most common kinds) is much more difficult in standards efforts.
+However, mitigating practical and platform centralization (arguably, the most common kinds) is much more difficult in standards efforts.
 Because the IETF has no "protocol police", it’s not possible to demand, for example, that someone stop building a proprietary service using a federated protocol; even if it could, doing so would contradict architectural goals like permissionless innovation.
 While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

-Therefore, committing significant resources to scrutinizing protocols for latent centralization -- especially for consolidation and platform centralization -- is unlikely to be effective in preventing Internet centralization.
-Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit consolidation or platform centralization.
+Therefore, committing significant resources to scrutinizing protocols for latent centralization -- especially for practical and platform centralization -- is unlikely to be effective in preventing Internet centralization.
+Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit practical or platform centralization.
 Refusing to standardize a newer protocol because it exhibits similar properties would not be equitable, proportionate, or effective.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions.
 One framework for critical interrogations is offered by {{BACCHI}}, which can be adapted for centralization-related discussions: